Welcome to Culture Discovery!

 Before we knew it, we found ourselves organizing these services until we found ourselves doing this for just about everyone.

 Just as had always happened with our friends and family, our paying guests left with the same feelings and comments.
 They would leave in tears.
 They would have a sense of home.
 It was always the experience of a lifetime for them.
 Most importantly, because we treated them like old friends, they became friends, and we found ourselves absolutely loving what we were doing!

 To say we were wildly successful would be an understatement.
 We doubled our bookings between 2007 and 2008.
 Despite the global recession in 2008, our bookings doubled again.
-Every year we have experienced high double digit growth, to the extent that we now host more than 500 guests per year in four separate locations.
+Every year we have experienced high double digit growth, to the extent that we now host more than 600 guests per year in six separate locations throughout Italy.

 But perhaps the best indicator that our approach was working is the number of returning guests.
-Nearly 10% of our guests are returnees, with some having come back 5 and 6 times.
+Roughly 15% of our guests are returnees, with some having come back 6 and 7 times.
 In 2009 we founded the Alumni Groups –former guests who are willing to try out new ideas of ours and shake down the itinerary with us.
 In other words, when we have a new itinerary we intend to market, they do dry runs with us and help us make our decisions.
 We now do one or two a year.
 Furthermore, we now have multiple "reunions" with our guests as we travel the world.
-In 2012, we have had reunions in New Orleans, Palm Beach, and Austin, Texas..
+We have had reunions in New Orleans, Palm Beach, Houston, and Austin, Texas.

 And So We Grow Again...